WHAT’S IN THE CASE

 Italian Sausage.
 A mild Italian sausage with fennel and crushed red pepper.

 All Grass-fed Beef Hot Dogs.
 We are really proud of how these turned out.
 100% beef, excellent smooth texture, and great snap in a natural sheep casing.
-Nitrate free and fully cooked.
-Ready to boil off or throw on the griddle.
+Smoked in our smokehouse until they’re fully cooked.
+Ready to boil off or throw on the grill.

 Lamb Merguez.
 This slightly spicy Moroccan sausage is probably our most complex spice kit to date.
 A balance of cumin and coriander pair off against the heat of a hot red pepper paste called Harissa.